Oscar: Sage

 Loading and Launching Sage

-to launch the Sage console within your Terminal window.
+to launch the Sage console.

-Sage on VNC
+Sage on Oscar OnDemand

 Use the interact command with parameters for your specific job to start the interactive session, then load your modules and run the sage binary (steps 2-4 above).